 Arion (late seventh century BCE): Greek poet from Methymna on Lesbos.

 Little is known about Arion’s life, although the Suda, a Byzantine dictionary, informs us that the poet flourished in the thirty-eighth Olympiad, which means 628-624 BCE.
 The same source mentions Alcman as Arion’s teacher.
-This may or not may be true: on the one hand, it is likely that a famous poet had students who, benefiting from their teacher’s network, became famous too, but on the other hand, it is possible that (the source of) the Suda has brought two well-known names together.
+This may or not may be true: on the one hand, it is likely that a famous poet had students who, benefiting from their teacher’s network, became famous too, but on the other hand, it is possible that (the source of) the Suda has merely brought together two well-known names.

 In the first book of the Histories, Herodotus of Halicarnassus tells that Arion used to live at the court of Periander, who ruled as tyrant of Corinth from 627 to 587.note[Herodotus, Histories 1.23‑24; more.]
 At some point in his career, the singer visited Sicily and Tarentum, which is certainly possible.

 Herodotus adds that on his way back, sailors wanted to seize Arion's money and forced him into the sea.
 However, a dolphin prevented him from drowning and brought him to the shore.
 The singer traveled to Corinth, where Periander punished the sailors.note[Herodotus, Histories 1.24.]